The War Is Over (Phil Ochs song): Notable performances

 Ochs first performed the song in public at the "War Is Over" rally in Los Angeles on June 23, 1967.
 "The War Is Over" became one of Ochs' best-known songs.
 He performed before 150,000 demonstrators in front of the Lincoln Memorial in Washington, D.C., on October 21, 1967.

 In November, Ochs planned a "War Is Over" rally in New York.
 After Ochs sang "The War Is Over", several thousand demonstrators marched from Washington Square Park to Times Square and then to the United Nations.

 In August 1968, Ochs performed "The War Is Over" during the protests at the Democratic National Convention in Chicago, inspiring hundreds of young men to burn their draft cards.
 When Ochs sang the line "even treason might be worth a try — this country is too young to die", he was interrupted by five minutes of cheering.
 He couldn't finish the song and had to leave the stage.

 On August 28, 1969 Ochs sang the song at Chicago's Grant Park Bandshell on the first anniversary of the Democratic Convention's "The whole world is watching" police riot.

-The Vietnam War ended on April 30, 1975, and a final "War Is Over" rally was held in New York's Central Park on May 11.
+The Vietnam War ended on April 30, 1975 when North Vietnam and the Vietcong captured Saigon the final piece of territory controlled by South Vietnam, and a final "War Is Over" rally was held in New York's Central Park on May 11.
 At the rally, Ochs sang "The War Is Over" in public for the last time.

-On July 28, 2016 Lady Gaga performed the song during a private concert for delegates in Camden, New Jersey as part of the 2016 Democratic National Convention festivities in support for then-presidential candidate Hillary Clinton.
+On July 28, 2016 Lady Gaga performed the song during a private concert for delegates in Camden, New Jersey, as part of the 2016 Democratic National Convention festivities in support for then-presidential candidate Hillary Clinton.